What are leasehold management fees and service charges?

 A service charge must be paid so that the landlord or manager can maintain the building and ensure that it does not fall into disrepair.
 Because leasehold blocks of flats tend to be owned by lots of different people, a service charge means that the cost of any upkeep is split evenly, minimising any disputes.

 At its most basic, such a charge means that communal areas will be kept in good condition and possibly cleaned if funds allow for it.
-An additional fee to cover the future cost of major works tends to be included and should mean that you don't have to pay extra if such repairs are needed.
+A fee to cover the future cost of major works also tends to be included, which goes into a sinking fund, meaning you shouldn’t have to pay extra if such repairs are needed.
+Tweaked for flow and clarity

-Service charges are held in trust, meaning that the money is protected in case a landlord or management company goes into administration.
+Service charges should be held in trust, so that the money is protected, particularly in the case of a landlord or management company becoming insolvent.

 What services should be included in management fees?

 Management fees cover a wide range of tasks carried out by the landlord.
-This includes:
+These include:

 What should service charges cover?